-For Neil Deely, Partner at Metropolitan Workshop, modular unlocked the potential of an extremely complex site bounded by a river and shopping centre with a storm drain beneath.
-The site was just 476sqm, but ultimately delivered 89 modular homes arranged around a unique, 27-storey triangular core.
-The project has been described as a “reason to be hopeful” that modular construction and pleasing aesthetics are not mutually exclusive.
-It is “one of the best-looking examples to come out of London’s boom in residential towers” (Guardian).
+For Neil Deely, Partner at Metropolitan Workshop, modular unlocked the potential of a complex site bounded by a river and shopping centre with a storm drain beneath.
+The site was just 476sqm, but delivered 89 modular homes arranged around a 27-storey triangular core.
+The project is a “reason to be hopeful” that modular construction and pleasing aesthetics are not mutually exclusive and described as “one of the best-looking examples to come out of London’s boom in residential towers” (Guardian).

 Off-site manufacture is not without its challenges.
-A nascent sector, lack of competition between a few large manufacturers keeps prices high, while emerging companies without a track record struggle to enter the market.
+A nascent sector, lack of competition keeps prices high, while emerging companies without a track record struggle to enter the market.
 Procurement frameworks’ requirement for evidence of local employment benefits is a challenge for manufacturers operating from a static location.
 Awareness of method is also low – briefing designers as early as possible is key to ensuring plans are compatible with modular build.

 - Small sites are often located within existing residential developments.
 Ensuring as much work as possible is done off site is key to minimising hassle for neighbours.